jyates/cruise-control-wiki/Home.md

 Welcome to the cruise-control wiki!

-Cruise Control is a project that helps run Kafka hand free!
+Cruise Control is a project that helps operate Kafka hands-free!

 ## Architecture
 The architecture of Cruise Control is illustrated below: